blkFinch/blkfinch.github.io/_notes/Scripts/Living Ceremony YT script.md

 ## Script
 ### intro scene
 - close: candle being lit
-- galen stand in robe in front of altar
+- finch stand in robe in front of altar
 - begin to draw pentagram
 - card: definition of ceremony